Duty to rescue: Common law system

 Where a duty to rescue arises, the rescuer must generally act with reasonable care, and can be held liable for injuries caused by a reckless rescue attempt.
 However, many states have limited or removed liability from rescuers in such circumstances, particularly where the rescuer is an emergency worker.
-Furthermore, the rescuers need not endanger themselves in conducting the rescue.
+Rescuers need not endanger themselves.

 Civil law system

 Many civil law systems, which are common in Continental Europe, Latin America and much of Africa, impose a far more extensive duty to rescue.
 The duty is usually limited to doing what is "reasonable".
 In particular, a helper does not have to substantially endanger themselves.

 This can mean that anyone who finds someone in need of medical help must take all reasonable steps to seek medical care and render best-effort first aid.
-Commonly, the situation arises on an event of a traffic accident: other drivers and passers-by must take an action to help the injured without regard to possible personal reasons not to help (e.g. having no time, being in a hurry) or ascertain that help has been requested from officials.
+For example, after a traffic accident which causes injury, other drivers and passers-by must help or summon emergency assistance if they can do so without endangering themselves, without regard to personal reasons not to help (e.g. having an urgent appointment).

+As an example of such a law in a civil law jurisdiction, in 2016 a man collapsed in a bank lobby in Essen, Germany and later died.
+Several customers stepped over him without providing assistance; one phoned emergency services.
+With the help of security camera footage, the customers who did not act were identified and fined several thousand euros for failing to provide assistance.
+The customer who phoned emergency services was not indicted.